 Many pharmaceuticals are built off and inspired by the primary structures of proteins found in herbs.
-However, because they are isolating specific molecules, they often have substantial side effects.
+However, because they are isolating certain molecules, they often have substantial side effects.
 The medicinal properties of a plant is more complex than just a single molecule.
 In many cases, one part of an herb can be slightly toxic, while other proteins within the same herb act as buffers to balance the more harmful alkaloids enabling it to be edible.
 In general, herbs are much safer and can be taken for a more extended period than that of pharmaceuticals.

 Teas are a simple, easy, and delicious way to incorporate herbs into your everyday life.
 Below are some examples of medicinals that I love.

 The general rule of thumb for steeping herbs is as follows: